mar10/grunt-yabs/README.md

         branch: ['master'],     // Current branch must be in this list
         canPush: undefined,     // Test if 'git push' would/would not succeed
         clean: undefined,       // Repo must/must not contain modifications?
+        cmpVersion: null,       // E.g. set to 'gt' to assert that the current
+                                // version is higher than the latest tag (gt,
+                                // gte, lt, lte, eq, neq)
       },
       // 'bump': increment manifest.version and synchronize other JSON files
       bump: {